Eugen417/battery-manager-card/README.md

 ## 🇬🇧 English

-Modern and interactive custom card for Home Assistant, designed for **HA-Battery-Notes**.
-Features a minimalist Apple-style design using robust Flexbox and Shadow DOM isolation.
+Modern and interactive custom card for Home Assistant, designed for **[HA-Battery-Notes](https://github.com/andrew-codechimp/HA-Battery-Notes)**.
+Features a minimalist design using robust Flexbox and Shadow DOM isolation.

 ### ✨ Features
 * 🖥️ **Full Visual Editor (UI)**: No YAML required!
 Simply add the card and configure everything directly in the UI.